Women’s Day events highlight gaps in gender equality

 Progress won over decades is vanishing because “the patriarchy is fighting back,” Guterres said.

-Even in countries that have pioneered advances for women, there have been recent setbacks for the feminist cause: This is the first International Women’s Day since the U.S. Supreme Court ended the constitutional right to abortion last year and many states adopted restrictions on abortion.
+Even in countries where women have considerable freedom, there have been recent setbacks.
+This was the first International Women’s Day since the U.S. Supreme Court ended the constitutional right to abortion last year and many states adopted restrictions on abortion.

 The United Nations recognized International Women’s Day in 1977, but the occasion has its roots in labor movements of the early 20th century.
 The day is commemorated in different ways and to varying degrees in different countries.